Harry Langford

-Harry Langford (December 6, 1929 – September 19, 2022) was a Canadian football lineman who played for the Calgary Stampeders.
+Harry Langford (December 6, 1929 – September 19, 2022) was a Canadian professional football lineman who played for the Calgary Stampeders.
 He was noted for playing 135 consecutive games for the franchise from 1950 to 1958.

 Early life

 Langford was born in Winnipeg, Manitoba, on December 6, 1929.
 He completed his primary education at Cecil Rhodes School in Weston, before attending the Daniel McIntyre Collegiate Institute.
 There, he played for the Daniel McIntyre Maroons from 1945 to 1946 and was selected to both the defensive and offensive all-star teams.
 He then became an assistant to the Maroons' head coach for three years, while simultaneously playing junior football for the Weston Wildcats.
 He was named a two-way all-star in all three seasons, was honoured as the league's most valuable player in 1949, and eventually became captain.
 From his high school years onward, he missed only one game when he fainted after being elbowed in the forehead and receiving a concussion.
 Although he was hospitalized, he still turned up for practice the following day.